zorguiala/DomDom/RULES.md

 ## 🌟 Golden Rules

 These high-level principles guide how to work with AI tools efficiently and effectively:
+- code complexty should be kept to a minimum

-- Keep files under 500 lines - split into modules when needed
+- Keep files under 100 lines - split into modules when needed
   - Update TASKS.md file if there is any update needed
   - In tasks description be specific as much as possible
   - One task per message is ideal